zsoltkovacs/p2pp/README.md

 1. In Slic3r, Click the "Filament Settings Tab"
 2. Each filament should define a linear advance factor of greater than 0 (nn value).
 Normally filament has this value defined based on bowden or direct drive so no action is required.
+(!!!
+CHANGE THIS nn BY A VALUE LARGER THAN 0!!)

 ```
 M900 Knn
 ```